Technical Assurance of Metering Systems

-After the Inspection Visit the TAA will show you the results and also share these with the associated agents responsible for the Metering System.
+After the Inspection Visit, the TAA will show you the results and will share these with Elexon and the associated agents responsible for the Metering System.

-You are required to rectify any non-compliance the TAA has found.
+You are required to rectify any non-compliance the TAA has identified.

 The TAA publishes an Annual Report each year providing a summary of its findings.
 The Annual Report is presented to the BSC Panel in June each year.

 Prior to attending site Inspection Visits, BSC Parties must update risk assessments and working practices to accommodate Covid-19 safety measures.
 The health and safety of attendees is the priority and Inspection Visits will not go ahead if attendees do not have the relevant risk assessments and working practices.

 - COVID-19 Risk Assessment – Operations (Size: 783.70 KB)